alice-si/alice-dai/README.md

-# Alice Smart Contracts
+# Alice + Dai

-This project aims to integrate the Alice donation platform (<https://alice.si>) with the Dai stable coin from MakerDao(https://makerdao.com/).
+This project aims to integrate the Alice donation platform (<https://alice.si>) with the Dai stable coin from the MakerDao (https://makerdao.com/).

 ### Overview

-The core mechanism for integration is implemented as a Donation Pot smart contract which collects donations, register validated charities and allows donors to send the tokens to one of them.
-It also enables tracking of the donated funds and provides a safety mechanism for the redistribution of the forgotten donations.
+The core mechanism for integration is implemented as a Donation Pot smart contract which collects donations, registers validated charities and allows donors to send the tokens to one of the vetted charities.
+It also enables tracking of the donated funds and provides a safety mechanism for the redistribution of the forgotten or unregistered donations.

-The two-phase donation process assures that donors can first send a donation without any extra overhead and then create an account on the Alice platform, at a convenient time, to select a target charity and track the impact.
+The two-phase donation process assures that donors can first send a donation without any extra overhead.
+Later on, at a convenient time, they can create an account on the Alice platform to select a target charity and track the impact.
 It will also assure that no donation is wasted as the funds deposited by unregistered donors will be automatically distributed to a random charity after 100 days.

 ### Running tests

 Install all of the necessary dependencies first:

     yarn install

 Then you can run a set of tests based written with mocha based on the truffle framework: